 Money is the top factor in the development of a project or anything really.
 And while in certain projects you are allowed to spend more resources and time quite thoughtlessly, you have to be careful in the other projects where you spend the revenue.

-This is because of the limited resources and time, that the project has from the start and also because you should not spend valuable resources on teams and equipment who might not even be available when you are envisioning the work to be done.
+This is because of the limited resources and time, that the project has from the start and also because you should not spend valuable resources on teams and equipment that might not even be available when you are envisioning the work to be done.
 So, you should always schedule ahead and clarify/ confirm the dates with all of the team members before spending all of the revenue on an empty room full of resources but no manpower.

 Project Management is an amazing field of work as it has a number of different project management tools and techniques which let you effectively analyze and control your project as you want while keeping a keen eye on multiple dependencies and key factors to get the desired results that will benefit your business and impact your business metrics.
+The article explained the project management techniques that help in project initiation, project execution, project monitoring, and project close stages.

 Project management tools and techniques define the workflow and how the project will take shape but it’s always up to the tools to execute those techniques and help you get those sweet results.
-So, get to exploring and find the right tools and techniques to benefit your project.
+So, get exploring and find the right tools and techniques to benefit your project.